The Tears of a Clown: The Beat version

-In 1979, British ska/new wave band The Beat released a cover of the song as their debut single.
+In November 1979, the British ska/new wave band the Beat released a cover of the song as their debut single on the 2 Tone label.
 The double A-side with "Ranking Full Stop" reached number 6 on the UK Singles Chart, making it the band's third biggest hit.
 It was also certified silver in the UK by the BPI.

-It wasn't included on the original UK release of The Beat's debut album, I Just Can't Stop It, but was included on the US release and has been included on subsequent CD reissues of the album.
+It was not included on the original UK release of the Beat's debut album, I Just Can't Stop It, but was included on the US release and has been included on subsequent CD reissues of the album.